Financial Aid Frequently Asked Questions

 Apply for federal financial aid by completing the Free Application for Federal Student Aid (FAFSA) at http://www.fafsa.ed.gov.
 FAFSA on the Web Worksheets are available on both campuses: in the Financial Aid Office, Building 3000 on the Oceanside campus and in the Administration building on the San Elijo Campus.

 You should apply for financial aid as soon as the applications are available or as soon as you know you will need financial aid.
 For federal financial aid, visit our office the 1st week of January to pick up a FAFSA on the Web Worksheet for the upcoming school year.
-BOGW Waiver applications are available with the Summer Class Schedule which is available in April.
+BOGW Waiver online applications are available in April.
 Cal Grant GPA certification must be postmarked by March 2nd and September 2nd.

 Refer to the instruction packet for each item in your application as you complete it.
 For help with the application process, call the Federal Processor at 1-800-4 FED AID (800-433-3243).
 If you still have individual concerns in completing the application, contact the Financial Aid Office at MCC.